MSumaiya/Rovarspraket/README.md

 - User is able to encode the text and generated random joke.
 - User is able to decode the encoded text or joke.
 - Shows a good way to fetch API and error handling.
-- Created separate reusable component for Button and input text field.
+- Created separate reusable components.

 ## Technology Stack
 - JavaScript(React)